apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

 Which points to a `classpath:` URL to provide the raw repoinit statements in this example, but again any valid URL scheme can be used.

+## Providing repoinit statements from OSGi factory configurations

+From version 1.1.6 of the `org.apache.sling.jcr.repoinit` bundle, repoinit statements can also be provided by OSGi factory configurations which use the `org.apache.sling.jcr.repoinit.RepositoryInitializer` factory PID.

+Such configurations have two optional fields:

+  * A multi-value `references` field with each value providing the URL (as a String) of raw repoinit statements.
+  * A multi-value `scripts` field with each value providing repoinit statements as plain text in a String.